-Section 11: Assurances, Certifications, Current Board Roster and Supporting Documents

-A. Attach to your application an endorsement from the unit of local government that authorizes the submission of the application and identifies and commits the local match funds, if appropriate.
-If, due to scheduling, the governing body cannot provide an endorsement, a letter signed by the chief elected or duly authorized representative (i.e., City or County Manager) may be substituted for the endorsement.
+Section 11: Assurances, Certifications, Current Board Roster and Supporting Documents an endorsement, a letter signed by the chief elected or duly authorized representative (i.e., City or County Manager) may be substituted for the endorsement.
 If the shelter is within an incorporated area, then the local government endorsement must be from that representative body.